 - The research institute, along with the Children’s Hospital is the focus of a major fundraising campaign – you can find out more by clicking here.

-- A dedicated CCRI seminar series is taking place on a fortnightly basis beginning in April 2021.
+- A dedicated CCRI seminar series begun taking place on a fortnightly basis in April 2021.
 If you would like to receive information on when the next seminar will be taking place, please subscribe to our mailing list or get in touch via email.
 We also welcome speaker suggestions!

 - CCRI welcomes collaborations from UK and international partners and we are seeking strategic commercial partnerships covering digital technology, pharmaceuticals, diagnostics & devices and other relevant sectors.
 Please contact us for further details.